This page explains how we use your data.

-In some circumstances we may anonymise or pseudonymised personal Data so that it can no longer be associated with you, in which case we may use it without further notice.
+In some circumstances we may anonymise or pseudonymised personal data so that it can no longer be associated with you, in which case we will use it without further notice.

 We will share personal data with third parties where we are required by law or where we have another lawful basis for doing so.

-In sharing any of your information we will always comply with our professional duty of confidentiality to you as set out in Standard Rule B1.6 of The Law Society of Scotland.
+In sharing any of your information we will always comply with our professional duty of confidentiality to you as set out in Standards Rule B1.6 of The Law Society of Scotland.

-Certain services are prohibited by third parties on our behalf and we may share your personal data with them for example, third parties are used to provide:
+Certain services are provided by third parties on our behalf and we may share your personal data with them for example, third parties are used to provide;

 We sometimes need to share the personal information we process with other organisations.
 When this is necessary, we will comply with all aspects of the relevant data protection laws.
 The organisations we may share your personal information with include: